lamnhh/mobile-dev-student-mgmt/README.md

 ```
 {
+  "mssv": "1712932_2
-  "hoten": "Nguyen Hy Hoai Lam 2"
+  "hoten": "Nguyen Hy Hoai Lam_2"
 }
 ```

-Edit hoten of a student, given their mssv
+Edit information of a student, given their mssv